 Personalizing your Treatment in Medicine

 Reviewing a patient's Genetic testing allows our office to more quickly identify treatments, medicines and dosages to maximize clinical benefit for patients.
-When our clinicians consider a patient's unique genetic profile it helps them better determine treatment options for a variety of conditions.
-We see that the patients do better, and get well faster than when we don't have the genetic results.
-Testing provides clinicians additional information that frequently helps optimize the treatments and dosages for individuals.
+When our clinicians consider a patient's unique genetic profile it helps them better determine treatment option care for depression, anxiety, or other mental health conditions.
+We see that the patients do better on antidepressants and other medications that are specifically selected for their metabolism.
+These patients get well faster than when we do not have the genetic results and some research has confirmed this observation.
+Genetic esting provides clinicians additional information that frequently helps optimize the treatments and dosages for individuals.

 How it works